-For online marketing, you can utilize social media to share blog posts you have written, articles by others or video (live or recorded).
+On your preferred platforms, you can share blog posts you have written, articles by others or video (live or recorded).
 You can leverage advanced tools such as a webinar or a free download to attract new leads.
 Remember that this is not all about you; you’re providing value to your ideal client.
 What would they find helpful, interesting, and speaks directly to their nutrition issue?
 Include open-ended questions and polls so that your ideal audience wants to engage with you.

 In this article by Samara Abbott, MSEd, RD, LDN, she gives insight into how to choose marketing strategies for your private practice.
 She has many articles on her experience starting a private practice.

 Starting a nutrition private practice is a big task.
 Keeping motivated as well as staying focused on the most important priorities (or even knowing which priorities should be at the top) can be difficult.

 There are many options to get expert advice including masterminds, local small business groups, paid individual mentors and group programs.

-Creating a network of both mentors and colleagues is valuable to help answer questions that arise as well as ensure that you are making decisions that are best for your business and will lead to a successful practice.
+Creating a network of both mentors and colleagues is valuable to help answer questions that arise (they’ll be many!) as well as ensure that you are making decisions that are best for your business and will lead to a successful practice.

 Jenna Gorham, RD, LN – Things I Learned My First Year in Business